Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/index.md

 in the directory where you want to work on the exercises.
 This will create the `exercises/AMD` subdirectory from the training project.
 You can do so in the same directory where you installed the HPE exercises.

-The software that was installed in the training project is also available as a bzip2-compressed tar archive on LUMI as `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Software_AMD.tar.bz2`.
-You can install it in the same directory where you installed the files but beware when interpreting instructions as the path to the software installation is different now.

 !!!
 Warning
     The software and exercises were tested thoroughly at the time of the course.
-LUMI however is in continuous evolution and changes to the system may break exercises and software -->
+LUMI however is in continuous evolution and changes to the system may break exercises and software

 ## Links to documentation